Canoe - Slam

 Stars Headlines

-- Jagr scores 756th career goal as Panthers beat Stars 3-1
+- Zucker scores winning goal, Wild beat Stars 5-4

+- Goals by Klingberg and Johns rally Stars past Red Wings 5-2

 |Leaders